t-mart/mousehole/README.md

   mousehole:
 ```

-### Docker Compose with a VPN Container

 If you intend to run this service alongside a VPN container to tunnel your
-connection, it is imperative that you run mousehole in the same network
+connection, it is imperative that you run mousehole in the same network as the
-as the VPN container.
+VPN container.

 Example with WireGuard and qBittorrent Docker Compose stack: